-The Rizzoli Orthopedic Institute is conducting a clinical trial to introduce a new complete 3D planning and production system with a customized cutting guide and fixation plate, customized for each individual patient, into common surgical practice.
+The Rizzoli Orthopaedic Institute is conducting a clinical trial to introduce a new complete 3D planning and production system with a customised cutting guide and fixation plate, customised for each individual patient, into common surgical practice.

 But how does it work?
 The first step is to do a CT scan of the patient: this is then sent to 3D Metal Printing to design the plate and create the print which is then sent to Bologna.
 At this point we proceed with the intervention that allows realigning the knee, delaying or even avoiding subsequent, more invasive and expensive surgeries.

 The ongoing clinical investigation allows to evaluate the accuracy and effectiveness of the new procedure and to standardise the technique in order to make it accessible to a wider number of patients, bringing the production of the necessary plaque and surgical instruments to an industrial level. to implant it.

 “We are still in the experimental phase, but we are confident that, at the end of the trial, it will become a consolidated practice, ready to be offered as a possibility of treatment to all patients, not only in a specialised structure such as Rizzoli but in every hospital”, concludes prof. Zaffagnini.